sahejpg/sahejpg/README.md

 - 🎥 Video Game Design
 - 🧩 Introduction to Information Security <- reach out to me for access to these projects!

+I believe these projects showcase my ability and determination to complete projects and assignments to their best and my commitment to coding across genres.

 ## Connect with Me

-Let's connect on [LinkedIn](www.linkedin.com/in/sahej-panag) to explore potential job opportunities and collaborations.
-If you have any inquiries or would like to discuss how I can contribute to your organization, please feel free to reach out to me at spanag3@gatech.edu.

-I'm enthusiastic about transitioning into a full-time role, contributing to exciting projects, and bringing fresh perspectives to the world of software development.
-Let's work together to achieve greatness!
+I'm enthusiastic about transitioning into a full-time role, contributing to exciting projects, and bringing fresh perspectives to the world of software development!
+Please reach out on [LinkedIn](www.linkedin.com/in/sahej-panag) or my school email at spanag3@gatech.edu.